vgbs/dsp-documentation/templatemigrator/getting-started.md

 2. If you are using macOS or linux, specify whether you need amd64 or arm64.
 3. You'll receive a binary file for the OS of your choice.
 4. You can either specify the input_dir and output_dir (input/output directories) via command-line arguments, or rely on the defaults provided in config.json.
+5. You also need to provide your config.json in command-line arguments.
+You can find an example below.

 ##### Linux
 Ensure the binary file has execute permissions.
 You can grant them with: